Can you mutually agree to terminate employment in the Netherlands?

 Therefore, employers who wish to terminate an employee under Dutch law by mutual consent should make sure they comply with relevant regulations as well as provide support for those involved in order to minimize any potential negative outcomes.
 Moving forward, companies must take into account the final steps involved in such a termination, including informing other stakeholders about the decision.

-The final steps involved in a termination of employment under Dutch Law by mutual consent are akin to the closing stages of an intricate puzzle: essential pieces must be put into place before the picture is complete.
-To ensure that both parties understand what they have agreed upon, and to make sure that all legal requirements have been met, there are several key steps which should not be overlooked:
+The final steps involved in a termination of employment under Dutch law by mutual consent require careful attention to detail.
+Both parties need to confirm that they fully understand the agreement and that all legal requirements have been met.
+There are several key steps which should not be overlooked:

 With thoughtful attention paid to each of these important steps throughout the process, employers and employees can rest assured knowing that their rights will be respected and protected according to Dutch law when terminating employment through mutual consent.